alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 12. Why you need Singleton in your application?
 13. Did you use Strategy pattern?
 14. What is Encapsulation, Abstraction, Inheritance and Polymorphism?
+15. Which order called constructor in base and child class?

 .NET C#